autometrics-dev/autometrics-cs/Testing Notes.md

 # Autometrics.Samples Application Documentation

-The `Autometrics.Samples` application is a comprehensive testing suite for evaluating the performance and overhead of the `AutometricsMethod` attribute.
+The `Autometrics.Samples` application is a testing suite for evaluating the performance, output, and overhead of the `AutometricsMethod` attribute.
 The application covers various test scenarios, including simple and recursive methods, with and without the attribute.

 ## Table of Contents